3 Must-Have Features When Buying the Best Cold Weather Work Gloves

 To stay warm you need to avoid water, losing body heat, and cold infiltration.

 This means you need one of two features in your cold weather work gloves:

 1. A water-repellent glove with insulating liner:

-If you’re working in a dryer climate, you may not require water-repellent cold weather gloves.
-If you need a glove that has water-wicking capability, a wicking glove liner might be perfect.
+If you’re working in a drier climate, you may not require water-repellent cold weather gloves.
+If you need a glove that has water-wicking abilities, a wicking glove liner might be perfect.